 4. Adjust Watering

-In early fall, the weather is still warm, and the grass grows quite fast.
-During this time, keep the lawn hydrated, ensuring it gets at least 1 inch of water per week.
 Of course, you can skip a few waterings if there’s rainfall.
 And, if you’ve just finished seeding or fertilizing, the lawn could use a bit more water to dissolve the particles into the soil.

 On the other hand, when it comes to late fall, the grass growth slows down.
 That means your lawn doesn’t need less water than before.
 So, reduce watering gradually.
+Here is a detailed guide on how long to water grass.

 Attention: